maho3/ltu-ili/CONFIG.md

 - **Training**: Training neural networks from the loaded data and saving them to file.
 - **Validation**: Loading neural networks from file, sampling posteriors on the test set, and computing metrics.

 For example, if you wanted to try out a different training model, all you would need to do is change the training configuration, and the data loading and validation stages should integrate (nearly) seamlessly with the new model.
-Each pipeline stage specified below can be instantiated from `json`-like configuration files.
+Each pipeline stage specified below can be instantiated from `json`-like configuration files or from iPython initialization as in [tutorial.ipynb](notebooks/tutorial.ipynb).

 ## Data Loading
 We have three primary objects for dataloading:
 - `NumpyLoader`: Loads summaries and parameters from `np.array`'s stored in memory.
 - `StaticNumpyLoader`: Loads summaries and parameters from `.npy` files on disk.
-- `SummarizerDatasetLoader`: Loads summaries following the `ili_summarizer.Dataset` (ADD LINK) convention, as `xarray.DataArray`'s stored in `.nc` files on disk.
+- `SummarizerDatasetLoader`: Loads summaries following the [`ili_summarizer.Dataset`](https://github.com/florpi/ili-summarizer/blob/3d9d4005cfbc187afdbfbed2a5a4414bc07902ef/summarizer/dataset.py#L6) convention, as `xarray.DataArray`'s stored in `.nc` files on disk.
 Also, it loads parameters from `.txt` files on disk.
 - `SBISimulator`: Contains a `simulate` function which, when given new parameters, generates new summaries.
 This interface is then used to train multiround inference with e.g. `SBIRunnerSequential`.
 It also can seperately load `.npy` files of test data and parameters from disk, for validation.

 `NumpyLoader`s are only built from inline initialization, but the remaining classes can take config files that look like: